vibdev/canvas-kit/modules/canvas-kit-react-header/README.md

 _Deprecated (but supported) - please use `IconButton` instead._

-> The Header also looks for Canvas `SystemIcon` components and augments them with the correct
+> The Header supports Canvas `SystemIcon` components, but will convert them into an `IconButton`
-> `color` and `colorHover` props so you won't have to worry about the contrast in relation to the
-> Header `themeColor`.
+> with the correct styling for the theme you've provided.

 ### A Note About `Buttons`